Frequently Asked Questions

 Is there going to be a pool?

 A pool may be built.
-After 18 units are sold there will be a vote of the owners whether to build a pool next to the pavilion.
+After 18 units are sold there could be a vote of the owners whether to build a pool next to the pavilion.
 If it is agreed, then a special assessment to each lot will be made to cover the cost of construction and dues will increase to cover the additional costs.

 What do my general association dues pay for?

-Many expense you'd normally pay separately!
-Well and septic maintenance, normal household garbage, common area mowing, trail maintenance, common tree pruning, equipment leasing and maintenance, restroom and common ground cleaning, pool maintenance (if approved by owners), common snow removal, private road maintenance, supplies, reserves, common electricity, bookkeeping, accounting, legal, insurance, management and annual meeting expense.
+Common area mowing, trail maintenance, common tree pruning, equipment leasing and maintenance, restroom and common ground cleaning, common snow removal, private road maintenance, supplies, reserves, common electricity, bookkeeping, accounting, legal, insurance, management and annual meeting expense.
+Normal household garbage is an optional service.
+Each owner is responsible for mowing and maintenance of their lot.
+This can be contracted for a reasonable fee.

 Who runs the various associations?